-If you came to this page directly, you might wish to read a page with an introduction to this section or page one first.
+If you came to this page directly, you might wish to read a page with an introduction to this section or page one, a description of the town first.

 (In the XVth century) one of the noble families of the city, having become more powerful, richer, and influential than any other in the town, gradually made themselves lords of the little commonwealth.
 These were the Vitelli; and all that the city still retains, that is remarkable, consists of traces and memorials of their wealth and greatness.